Advisory Committee on Aging

 (1/24-12/26)

-He is an excellent listener who seeks to understand what the issues are.
-He understands how a topic like ageism needs to be reframed to be positive, respected, and inclusive.
+Phil is recognized as an excellent listener who seeks to fully understand the issues at hand.
+He believes topics such as ageism should be reframed in ways that are positive, respectful, and inclusive.

 COOK COUNTY